nilearn/nilearn/doc/introduction.rst

     >>> from nilearn import image
     >>> smoothed_img = image.smooth_img("/home/user/t_map000.nii", fwhm=5)   # doctest: +SKIP

-The returned value `smoothed_img` is a `NiftiImage object
-<http://nipy.org/nibabel/nibabel_images.html>`_.
-It can either be passed
-to other nilearn functions operating on niimgs (neuroimaging images) or saved to disk with::
+The returned value `smoothed_img` is a :nipy:`NiftiImage object <nibabel/nibabel_images.html>`.
+It can either be passed to other nilearn functions operating on niimgs (neuroimaging images) or saved to disk with::

     >>> smoothed_img.to_filename("/home/user/t_map000_smoothed.nii")   # doctest: +SKIP